Contact: Amy Fitzpatrick

 Intercollegiate Athletic Administration--Course Descriptions

 RSA 517 (3 hrs.)
-Legal Issues in Recreation and Sport--Legal systems, legal concepts, and landmark cases influencing the recreation and sport industry.
+Legal Issues in Recreation and Sport--Legal systems, legal concepts, and landmark cases influencing the Intercollegiate Athletics

 RSA 519 (3 hrs.)
-Fiscal Practices in Recreation and Sport--Financial principles and practices relevant in recreation settings.
+Fiscal Practices in Recreation and Sport--Financial principles and practices relevant in intercollegiate settings.
 Topics include economic principles, financial management and organization, income sources, fundraising, pricing, and budgeting.

 RSA 521 (3 hrs.)
 Public Relations in Rec/Sport--Specialized application of effective communication techniques for building relationships with internal and external constituencies that support marketing from the general practice of public relations.

 RSA 523 (3 hrs.)
-Theory of Recreation and Sport--Philosophy, theory, and ethics of recreation and sport, including current professional trends in the field.
+Theory of Recreation and Sport—Social Issues and controversies surrounding intercollegiate athletics, including current professional trends in the field.

 RSA 538 (3 hrs) Facility and Event Security Management--Emphasis on efficient methods of security management in the recreation and sport (facility and event) industry, with a focus on an interagency approach.

 RSA 554 (3 hrs.)
 Student-Athlete Development--Develop an understanding of the historical and contemporary issues faced by student-athletes at colleges and universities.
 Content includes support services guidelines in the areas of academics, personal issues, and career preparation/planning.

 RSA 556 (3 hrs.)
 Governance in Intercollegiate Athletics--Thorough examination of intercollegiate athletics governing bodies (i.e., NCAA, NAIA, NAAC, NJCAA).
 Emphasis placed upon governing hierarchy, responsibilities of individual institutions, conference affiliations, and membership requirements